captn3m0/hackertray/README.md

 2. Opens links in your default browser
 3. Remembers which links you opened
 4. Shows Points/Comment count in a simple format
-5. Reads your Google Chrome History file to determine which links you've already read (even if you may not have opened them via HackerTray) (Experimental)
+5. Reads your Google Chrome History file to determine which links you've already read (even if you may not have opened them via HackerTray)

 ###Troubleshooting